 North Korea (also known as the Democratic People's Republic of Korea)

 Since the time of the Korean War, North Korea has presented serious challenges to peace and stability in the Asia-Pacific region.
 Canada calls on North Korea to live up to its stated desire for positive relations with the international community and to accept the obligations of peaceful and responsible behavior that are incumbent upon it as a member of the United Nations.
 Canada also urges North Korea to respect the fundamental rights and freedoms of its citizens.
-Canada’s ultimate aim is to see North Korea cease its belligerent behavior, resume adherence to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT) and comply fully with its comprehensive nuclear safeguards agreement with the International Atomic Energy Agency (IAEA).
+Canada’s long-term objective is for North Korea to commit to denuclearization and adhere to its international non-proliferation obligations.
+This would include abandoning its nuclear and ballistic missile programs in compliance with its obligations under relevant United Nations Security Council resolutions.

 The Canadian Ambassador resident in Seoul is responsible for relations with North Korea, while North Korea's Permanent Representative to the UN in New York is accredited to Canada.

 For additional information on sanctions against North Korea, please consult the website Canadian Economic Sanctions – Democratic People’s Republic of Korea.